T

-Why is Cricket not popular in North American Countries (Canada and USA)?
+Why is Cricket not popular in North American Countries?

 For the same reason why Ice Hockey, Basketball, Baseball and Rugby (football) aren’t popular in India and other Asian countries!